-17.19.5.5.2 Supported Employment Services - Intervention Plan and Service Log addressed/improved along with the strategy that will be utilized to correct these issues must be documented on the first page of the Supported Employment Services - Intervention Plan & Service Log.
+17.19.5.5.2 Supported Employment Services - Intervention Plan and Service Log

+The provider of Supported Employment Services, in collaboration with the individual and his/her employer, must identify areas in which the employed individual needs to improve in order to remain employed.
+The areas that need to be addressed/improved along with the strategy that will be utilized to correct these issues must be documented on the first page of the Supported Employment Services - Intervention Plan & Service Log.
 The Supported Employment provider will also document the services that were provided and progress the individual has made toward his/her outcomes and meeting employer standards on the second page of the Supported Employment Services - Intervention Plan and Service Log during each date in which services are provided.